 It is not just my family and our guests who are fans of wild swimming though.
 In recent years, wild swimming as a sport has taken off around the world, particularly in areas of outstanding natural beauty.
 Consequently, wild swimming holidays are now increasingly sought after.
 So due to popular demand, here is my personal take on why I recommend wild swimming in Kefalonia:

 Kinder to the environment

 Firstly, sea swimming is kinder to the environment than swimming in a pool.
-No construction or chemicals are needed.
-Here in Kefalonia, you just take to the water from warm sandy beaches, boats, pebbly coves and, my personal favourite, from the rocky shore in front of Dorian House.
+No construction, chemicals or additional precious water are needed.
+Here in Kefalonia, you just take to the water from warm sandy beaches, boats, pebbly coves and, my personal favourite, from the rocky shore in front of Dorian.
 In addition, like many others, I find that swimming in salty sea is usually kinder to my skin than chlorinated pool water.